BaileyLabUM/biosensor/README.md

     which will save a series of png files
     8. **celebrate** - a logical value, set it to TRUE for to be alerted when your script has finished
+    9. **netShifts** - a logical value indicating if net shift values should be calculated and plotted
+    10. **getLayoutFile** - a logical value indicating if the chip layout file should be downloaded from Github
+    11. **chopRun** a logical value indicating if run should be subsetted
+    12. **startRun** the numerical value on where to start the run, only used if chopRun is TRUE

     Note: to calculate net shift measurements, the relative shift at *time2 is subtracted from time1* (netshift = time1 - time2).